sharma-vidhi/StarbucksApp-DesignPatterns/7.Submission/readme.md

 ### A summary of areas of contributions (for each team member)
 - Yinghua Qin

-  - Login function
+  - Login function  (State Pattern)
-  - Set-pin function
+  - Set-pin function  (Observer Pattern)
   - UML diagrams (Activity, Use Case, Sequence, Domain)

 Tasks of Week 1,2          |  Tasks of Week 3,4